QuantumMechanics/NEM-sdk/README.md

 var base64 = nem.crypto.js.enc.Base64.stringify(wordArray);
 ```

-### 9.4 - Decrypt wallet account
+### 9.5 - Decrypt account in wallet

-`nem.crypto.helpers.passwordToPrivatekey` is a function to decrypt an account into a wallet and return it's private key into the common object
+`nem.crypto.helpers.passwordToPrivatekey` is a function to decrypt an account into a wallet and return it's private key into the `common` object

 ```javascript
 // Create a common object